Goa Medical College: Admissions

-Post Graduate
+200 MBBS and 60 allied health seats filled through NEET-UG.
+It has an intake of 86 seats for PG courses in which 50% is by All India Quota through NEET-PG.

-It has an intake of 86 seats for PG courses in which 50% is by All India Quota.
+Courses

-Courses offered
+Goa Medical College offers following courses:

 UG Course

-M.B.B.S. - extending for at least a period of 4 1/2 years followed by 1 year of compulsory rotational internship.
+M.B.B.S. - extending for at least a period of 4.5 years followed by 1 year of compulsory rotational internship.